BofA Securities lifts Verizon Communications Inc. [VZ] price estimate. Who else is bullish?

-Verizon Communications Inc. [NYSE: VZ] price surged by 1.17 percent to reach at $0.52.
-The company report on August 4, 2022 that SYTA: UPDATE: Siyata issues announcements highlighting growing partnerships and distribution channels that is laying the foundation for future growth.
+Verizon Communications Inc. [NYSE: VZ] price surged by 0.83 percent to reach at $0.37.
+The company report on August 11, 2022 that Verizon’s ‘Fuel the Love’ Campaign Arrives in Tampa.

 Top 5 Cheap Stocks to Own Right Now